dazdaz/gemini-rag-zero/README.md

 **Note**: The script requires sample PDF files in a `samples/` directory.
 You'll need to add your own documents or update the file paths in the script.

+## Supported Models

+The following Gemini models support File Search:
+- **gemini-2.5-pro** - Most capable, best for complex reasoning
+- **gemini-2.5-flash** - Faster and more cost-effective (used in this demo)

 ## Limits & Pricing

 **File Size Limits:**